LearnOnDemandSystems/docs/tms/tms-administrators/classes/streaming-GoToMeeting.md

  [How can I enroll one or more students?](https://docs.learnondemandsystems.com/tms/tms-administrators/classes/enrollments-roster/enroll-multiple-students.md)

-Finding Meeting URLs for Classes
+**Finding Meeting URLs for Classes**
+Information on finding meeting URLs is located at the bottom of this article.
  [How can I meeting URLs assigned to classes?](https://docs.learnondemandsystems.com/tms/tms-administrators/classes/enrollments-roster/enroll-multiple-students.md)

-How can I Find Meeting URLs Assigned to Classes?